FAQS FOR SPOTLIGHT 63 VICTIMS (P118, LT4L, BAILEY GROUP)

 What claims are you looking at?

-We’re currently looking at claims in Breach of Contract and Professional Negligence in relation to the planning provided by firms Less Tax For Landlords, Property 118 and the Bailey Group.
+We’re currently looking at claims in Breach of Contract and Professional Negligence in relation to the planning provided by firms Less Tax For Landlords and the Bailey Group.

 Why should I get legal representation sooner rather than later?